jpswade/serverless-contact-form/README.md

 I want to see if it was possible, the good news is, it is, the bad news is, you'll likely want to handle bots and spam.

-Perhaps consider this a place to start.
+Consider this as a place to start.

 ## Getting started